ircdocs/modern-irc/_includes/modern-appendix.md

     "<client> <target chan/user> <mode char> <parameter> :<description>"

 Indicates that there was a problem with a mode parameter.
 Replaces various implementation-specific mode-specific numerics.

+{% numericheader RPL_HELPSTART %}

+    "<client> <subject> :<first line of help section>"

+Indicates the start of a reply to a {% command HELP %} command.
+The text used in the last parameter of this message may vary, and SHOULD be displayed as-is by IRC clients to their users; possibly emphasized as the title of the help section.

+The `<subject>` MUST be the one requested by the client, but may be casefolded; unless it would be an invalid parameter, in which case it MUST be `*`.

+{% numericheader RPL_HELPTXT %}

+    "<client> <subject> :<line of help text>"

+Returns a line of {% command HELP %} text to the client.
+Lines MAY be wrapped to a certain line length by the server.
+Note that the final line MUST be a {% numeric RPL_ENDOFHELP %} numeric.

+The `<subject>` MUST be the one requested by the client, but may be casefolded; unless it would be an invalid parameter, in which case it MUST be `*`.

+{% numericheader RPL_ENDOFHELP %}

+    "<client> <subject> :<last line of help text>"

+Returns the final {% command HELP %} line to the client.

+The `<subject>` MUST be the one requested by the client, but may be casefolded; unless it would be an invalid parameter, in which case it MUST be `*`.

 {% numericheader ERR_NOPRIVS %}